 When first learning about the identification of mushrooms, it can be quite confusing for a beginner to tell one mushroom apart from the other.
 The differences between two very similar-looking mushrooms might seem so subtle that even an experienced mycologist has some difficulties.
 Even if you know absolutely nothing about these fascinating organisms and their fast-paced biology, there is at least one sure way to distinguish between them without having to learn anything new!
-Here’s how:
+Here is how:

 Look at the color of the mushroom’s pores (holes) on its underside

-As a bonus, here are some more helpful tips on mushroom identification:
+Here are some more helpful tips on mushroom identification:

 – Boletes have tubes under their caps; all other mushrooms do not.
 The bolete family is large and includes the delicious cep (porcino), porcini’s smaller cousin chanterrelle and penny bun, along with many edible relatives.